graphql-factory/graphql-factory/README.md

 ### GraphQLFieldResolveFn "this" property
 All user defined `GraphQLFieldResolveFn` objects are bound to the `FactoryDefinition` object so that they can access all types, schemas, globals, and the JSON definition using `this.<property>`

+**NOTE** if you are using the `this` property inside your field resolve, the function itself or any functions it is nested under cannot be defined as arrow functions due to [Lexical This](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+Instead define them using non-arrow syntax `function (arg1, ...) {}`.
+Using arrow functions will result in the `this` property being `undefined`

 ### Multi-Types
 Some objects may be very similar in definition but have different types.
 One example is a `GraphQLInputObjectType` that has a subset of the fields in a `GraphQLObjectType` that is used for mutating that object type.
 In this case `graphql-factory` allows you to use a Multi-type definition in conjunction with the `omitFrom` field of a `FactoryTypeConfig` object to create both GraphQL objects from a single definition.
 This allows a reduction of redundant definition code but does add some complexity